House narrowly approves rules amid concerns about McCarthy’s concessions

 House Republicans also pushed through several changes to the way ethics investigations are handled, including setting up a process for the Ethics Committee to receive complaints directly from the public.
 Ethics watchdog groups have raised alarms about some of the changes, however, arguing the new rules package could hamper investigations by the Office of Congressional Ethics, which undertakes bipartisan inquiries and then makes recommendations for discipline to the Ethics Committee.

-One rule would impose term limits for board members, a move that would have the effect of removing all but one Democrat from the board at a time when it is considering whether to launch an inquiry into certain Republican congressmen over their conduct related to the Jan.
+One rule imposes term limits for board members, a move that would have the effect of removing all but one Democrat from the board at a time when it is considering whether to launch an inquiry into certain Republican congressmen over their conduct related to the Jan.
 6 attack on the Capitol.
-The rules would also require the office to hire investigators within the first 30 days of a new Congress, a deadline ethics watchdogs say could be difficult to meet.
+The rules also require the office to hire investigators within the first 30 days of a new Congress, a deadline ethics watchdogs say could be difficult to meet.

 Republicans countered that Democrats are free to replace those board members who will have to step down because of term limits, and they argue the new rules are meant to encourage the office to staff up quickly.
 They say there is nothing in the rules preventing the Office of Congressional Ethics from filling vacancies that occur throughout the year.